ical10/rizal.github.io/_posts/2019-10-28-TD1-Inverse-Problems.md

 After defining the functions above, of course we want to put them to good use.
 Let's construct our first synthetic data!
-This data is basically constructed from the superposition of several cosine waves, where we define the frequency k, the length nv, and the random white noise eps.
+This data is basically constructed from the superposition of several cosine waves, where we define the frequency k, the length of data nv, and the random white noise eps.

 Then, we use the plot function to plot it.